cal-itp/data-infra/warehouse/models/docs/gtfs schedule/stop_times_trips_grouped.md

 {% docs column_num_distinct_stops_served %}
 Count of distinct `stop_id` values with stop times specified for this trip.
 If a trip visits a given stop multiple times (for example, a loop trip that ends where it started), that stop will only be counted once here.
+Because this represents a count of distinct values per trip it is not appropriate to sum across trips (because if Trip A and Trip B both visit Stop X, that stop will be included in both their counts, so summing both trips' values will double-count Stop X.)
 Note that `stop_id` here may also refer to area or location IDs for flexible trips.
 See https://github.com/MobilityData/gtfs-flex/blob/master/spec/reference.md for more details on the handling of `stop_id` for flexible trips.
 {% enddocs %}